Learn about and practice hand lettering using these tools and apps.

-That’s why I thought it’s probably time to blog about it, so I can start pointing folks to this blog post.
+So, it’s probably time to blog about it.
+This way, I can just start pointing folks to this blog post.

 Now, the quick answer to the first question: